-The HCDE main department offices are located in Room 428 of Sieg Hall.
+The HCDE main department offices are located in Room 428 of Sieg Building.
 Office hours during the regular academic year (mid-September–mid-June) are 9 a.m.–6 p.m.
 During the summer, office hours are 9 a.m.–4 p.m.

-The building hours for Sieg Hall are from 7:30 a.m.–9:00 p.m.
+The building hours for Sieg Building are from 7:30 a.m.–9:00 p.m.
 Weekend hours may differ; please ask at the front desk.
 Outside these hours you will need to swipe your Husky Card to access the building.
 The front office staff can activate your Husky Card via email or in person.

 - Contact the Office Manager, Jane Skau, with questions about office assignments, keys, Husky Card programming, access to the building, access to the HCDE lounge and conference room, meeting room or equipment reservations, mailbox locations, supplies, or the copier code.

 - Contact the Program Coordinator, Alanna Daniels, if your classroom is an uncomfortable temperature, if you have concerns about your classroom that are not related to classroom equipment, or if you have questions about class evaluations.

 - Contact the Department Chair, Julie Kientz, with questions about course grading, syllabi, teaching feedback, or mid-quarter evaluations.